coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 - extra spaces in other tokens are preserved in the output

-Notations disappear when a section is closed.
-No typing of the denoted expression is performed at definition time.
-Type checking is done only at the time of use of the notation.

 .. note::

    The default for a notation is to be used both for parsing and